 Sudan Call head asks Constitutional Court to lift travel ban

-Lawyers for the President of the Sudanese Congress Party and head of the Sudan Call opposition coalition members in Sudan, Omar El Digeir, have filed an appeal to the Constitutional Court to lift El Digeir’s travel ban and return his confiscated passport.
+Lawyers for the President of the Sudanese Congress Party and head of the Sudan Call opposition coalition members in Sudan, Omar El Degeir, have filed an appeal to the Constitutional Court to lift El Digeir’s travel ban and return his confiscated passport.

-In mid-August, El Digeir was stopped at Khartoum airport by members of the National Intelligence and Security Service (NISS) and prevented from travelling to meetings of the Sudan Call being held in Paris.
+In mid-August, El Degeir was stopped at Khartoum airport by members of the National Intelligence and Security Service (NISS) and prevented from travelling to meetings of the Sudan Call being held in Paris.
 His passport was also confiscated.

-Lawyer Kamal El Amin who represents El Digeir appealed to the Constitutional Court against the NISS for violating his client’s constitutional right to travel and leave the country and asked the court to order the NISS to immediately hand over his client’s passport.
+Lawyer Kamal El Amin who represents El Degeir appealed to the Constitutional Court against the NISS for violating his client’s constitutional right to travel and leave the country and asked the court to order the NISS to immediately hand over his client’s passport.

 “My client is currently under medical treatment by a doctor abroad, but has not been able to travel due to the ban," he told Radio Dabanga.

-He said that banning El Digeir from traveling is not within the authority of the NISS.
+He said that banning El Degeir from traveling is not within the authority of the NISS.
 Such a ban requires a court order.
 He added that the confiscation of his passport is also not stipulated in Article 50 of the Security Act, on which the security apparatus based its decision.

 Article 27 of the Constitution says that the various laws should not detract from the Bill of Rights.
-El Digeir does not face any judicial charges by any party and no any administrative or civil action can ban him from travel, the lawyer said.
+El Degeir does not face any judicial charges by any party and no any administrative or civil action can ban him from travel, the lawyer said.

 He expects the court to overturn the decision of the security apparatus, in which case they would demand compensation for material and other damages.